jeremyldavis87/gen-ai-reusable/README.md

 Enhance software quality through AI-powered code review, security scanning, documentation verification, and bug prediction.

 This service applies LLMs and specialized models to various aspects of software quality assurance, helping teams identify issues early and maintain high-quality standards.
 It integrates with existing development workflows and CI/CD pipelines.

-**AWS Integration:** Integrates with AWS CodeBuild and CodePipeline for CI/CD workflows, uses Amazon S3 for artifact storage, and leverages Amazon Comprehend for code and documentation analysis.

 **Use Cases:**
 - Automated code review for quality and best practices